Brazil eyes emergency use for AstraZeneca vaccine after UK approval | Health

 Brazil eyes emergency use for AstraZeneca vaccine after UK approval

-Brazil will soon weigh emergency use approval for AstraZeneca's COVID-19 vaccine after Britain led the way on Wednesday, as Latin America's largest country rushes to catch up with immunization programs underway around the region.
-Brazil's health regulator Anvisa met with AstraZeneca Plc representatives in the morning and released a statement saying the company's local partners, federally-funded biomedical institute Fiocruz, will file for emergency use authorization.
+Brazil will soon weigh emergency-use approval for AstraZeneca's COVID-19 vaccine after Britain gave the green light on Wednesday, as Latin America's largest country rushes to catch up with immunization programs underway around the hard-hit region.
+Brazil's health regulator Anvisa met with AstraZeneca Plc representatives in the morning and said the company's local partners, federally-funded biomedical institute Fiocruz, will file for emergency use authorization, without saying when.

-Britain became the first country in the world to approve the coronavirus vaccine developed by Oxford University and AstraZeneca.
-The U.K. approval offers hope to Brazil, which has made the cheap and sturdy British vaccine the cornerstone of its widely criticized vaccine plan.
+Britain became the first country in the world to give full regulatory approval to the coronavirus vaccine developed by Oxford University and AstraZeneca.
+The U.K. approval offers hope to Brazil, which has made the cheap and sturdy British vaccine a cornerstone of its widely criticized vaccine plan.
 President Jair Bolsonaro, a prominent coronavirus skeptic who has said he will not take any COVID-19 vaccine, is under pressure to speed up Brazil's rollout, as regional peers Mexico, Chile and Argentina have already begun immunizations.

+In theory, Brazil's emergency use authorization allows for fast-track usage of a COVID-19 vaccine among certain high-risk patients.
+It is a slimmed down version of a full regulatory approval for nationwide rollout.
+However, Pfizer Inc has complained that Brazil's emergency use application is especially onerous, leading critics to decry bureaucratic hurdles just as the virus roars back to life.
+Brazil recorded 1,111 deaths on Tuesday, the worst daily death toll reported by the Health Ministry since September.

+The government defended itself against criticism of its vaccine plan on Tuesday, saying it was hamstrung by local laws that only allow it to sign purchase agreements once producers have emergency use authorizations or full authorizations.
+Nonetheless, it also pledged to improve dialogue with Pfizer, whose vaccine is already being used in Britain and the United States.

 While some vaccines, such as Pfizer's COVID-19 shot, must be supercooled to -70 degrees Celsius (-94 Fahrenheit), the AstraZeneca vaccine only needs normal refrigeration, making it a more robust candidate for developing countries such as Brazil.